siddhant-vij/SimpleDB-Engine/README.md

 # SimpleDB Engine

-SimpleDB Engine is a lightweight, file-based database engine designed to support basic CRUD operations, simple query processing, and transactions.
+SimpleDB Engine is a lightweight, file-based database engine designed to support basic CRUD operations, simple query processing, and concurrency control.
 <br>
 <br>
 Inspired by the need for a straightforward and easy-to-use database system, SimpleDB Engine offers a robust solution for small-scale applications that require minimal setup and maintenance.